Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

-Even if you have never been to Morocco you will likely know that tagine is the most popular dish in that region.
-Traditionally tagines are a flavourful, slow-cooked stew commonly made with poultry, sliced meat, or fish mixed with fruits or vegetables and a lot of spices.
-But we love the dish so much that created our own vegan traditional Moroccan tagine with a spin on this beautiful recipe.
+Even if you have never been to Morocco, you will likely know that tagine is the most popular dish in that region.
+Traditionally, tagines are a flavourful, slow-cooked stew commonly made with poultry, sliced meat, or fish, mixed with fruits or vegetables, and a variety of spices.
+However, we love the dish so much that we created our own vegan, traditional Moroccan tagine with a twist on this beautiful recipe.

 Moroccan tagine